-The period for which a payment for time lost on account of personal injury is made need not be considered as finally settled at the time the payment is made.
-A change in the period made at a later date may be given effect so long as the employee and the employer agree upon the change, nothing unreasonable is found in the new allocation, and an amended settlement agreement is prepared.
-The employer also must file a corrected earnings report for the employee within 4 years.
-This change may affect the annuity beginning date.
+The period for which a payment for time lost due to personal injury is made need not be considered as finally settled at the time the payment is made.
+A change in the period made at a later date can be given effect so long as the employee and the employer agree upon the change, nothing unreasonable is found in the new allocation, and an amended settlement agreement is prepared.
+The employer must also file a corrected earnings report for the employee within 4 years.
+This change can affect the annuity beginning date.